IgrikXD/Easy-SDR/Useful info/How to make a PCB (Toner transfer method).md

 # How to make a PCB (Toner transfer method)

-The method of manufacturing a PCB using the toner transfer method is performs by printing a workpiece of PCB at a laser printer with using photo paper.
-After that, the image of the resulting blank is transferred to the copper clad board using clothes iron.
-The next step is etching the printed circuit board, tinning and preparing the mounting holes.
+The manufacture of a PCB by **toner transfer method is based on the preliminary preparation of the template of the PCB and subsequent printing on photographic paper using a laser printer**.
+Next, the resulting image of the PCB is transferred to the copper clad board by heating.
+After that, the top part of the photo paper is removed, and the toner remains on the copper clad board.
+After that, etching and subsequent processing of the finished PCB is carried out.

+**This method is excellent for projects where there is no need for a low thickness of tracks, as well as for projects where there is no need to manufacture a large number of printed circuit boards (1-2 pieces)**.
+However, when using this method, there may be difficulties with the quality transfer of toner on the cooper clad board.
+In addition, this method is the cheapest if you have a laser printer at home.

+If you need to perform very tight placing of components or use a low thickness of the tracks, it is better to choose the photoresist method.

+As an example for the production of a PCB by toner transfer method, we will use the [Antenna Mini-Whip (TH)] module.

 ## Required components
 To manufacture a PCB you will need: